Shaping the future of sustainable hospitality

 2025-02-24

 From concepts like eco-tourism to facilities with EV chargers, sustainability is becoming a key factor in choosing accommodations.
 The shift reflects a growing awareness of environmental responsibility in the hospitality industry.
-In a 2022 study, 78 percent of respondents indicated that they intended to book sustainable accommodation options at least once in the following year1.

-More than a trend - a critical business decision
+<p>In 2023, accommodation alone was responsible for about<b> 260 million tonnes of CO<sub>2</sub></b>.<sup>2</sup></p>More than a trend - a critical business decision

 Sustainability in the hospitality industry is more than a trend - it’s a critical business factor.
 However, the hospitality sector faces a dual challenge: delivering exceptional guest experiences while minimizing its environmental impact.
 Hotels are among the most resource-intensive operations, requiring significant energy to maintain guest comfort.